 The Charity Commission advised the Cabinet Office of its concerns about Kids Company weeks before the government department gave the charity its final payment of £3m at the end of July, according to the regulator’s director of investigations, monitoring and enforcement.

-Michelle Russell told MPs during an evidence session for the Public Accounts and Constitutional Affairs Committee yesterday that the commission was in almost daily contact with the Cabinet Office in July about its concerns with the now defunct children’s charity, but the government still went ahead with its £3m grant to the charity.
+Michelle Russell told MPs during an evidence session for the Public Administration and Constitutional Affairs Committee yesterday that the commission was in almost daily contact with the Cabinet Office in July about its concerns with the now defunct children’s charity, but the government still went ahead with its £3m grant to the charity.